ALL SAINTS' HOUGHTON REGIS

 Anointing of the Sick

 Anointing used to be associated just with the end of life, and was often referred to as “the Last Rites”.
-However, you do not have to be at the point of death to be anointed, although it is still very good to receive the sacrament at this point.
-At any point, when facing illness (of any kind), we can approach the Lord Jesus through Anointing.
+However, you do not have to be at the point of death to be anointed.
+At any point, when facing severe or protracted illness of any kind, you can request this ministry.

 Holy Communion at Home